 Wrist Bend Stretch

-Stretching your wrists is an integral part of maintaining joint flexibility and building strength in your forearms.
+Stretching forearm exercises are an integral part of maintaining joint flexibility and building strength in your forearms.
 To stretch your wrists, hold the upper part of your left hand with your right hand.
 Slowly start to bend your wrist down and then upwards until you feel a stretch at each position.
 Hold each position for a count of 10.
 Repeat three to five times before switching hands.

 Tennis Ball Squeezes